 When purchasing bourbon you will need to check very carefully to ensure your bottle is labeled as gluten-free.
 This would mean its mash did not contain any grains with gluten (barley and wheat especially).
 There are some varieties out there, but many are not.

-Bourbon, like all whiskies, is highly subjective.
+Bourbon, like all rye whiskey blends, is highly subjective.
 I prefer a neat Woodford Reserve for daily sipping since I find it so smooth and easy to drink.
 I love a relaxing glass that doesn’t make me think too much after work.

 But many people find Knob Creek to have a more interesting palate and complexity of flavor.
 And I have to admit, it stands up much better to ice.
 I almost prefer it to Woodford Reserve on the rocks!